-- In women who still have their uterus, oestrogen alone can overstimulate the cells lining the uterus causing an increased risk of endometrial cancer (cancer of the uterus).
-To counter this risk, women who have a uterus need to take progestogen together with oestrogen.
+This is because oestrogen alone can overstimulate the cells lining your uterus, causing an increased risk of endometrial cancer (cancer of the uterus).
+To counter this risk, women who have a uterus are advised to take progestogen together with oestrogen.

 Examples of menopause hormonal therapy

-Menopause hormonal therapy is available as oestrogen alone, or oestrogen in combination with progestogen.
-It is also available in different formulations such as tablets, and skin patches.
+Menopause hormonal therapy is available as oestrogen alone or as oestrogen with progestogen.
+It is also available in different formulations such as creams, pessaries, tablets and skin patches.
 Some of these are used every day, while others may be used only for a few days or once or twice a week.

 |Oestrogen plus progestogen (tablets)||

-What are the benefits of taking menopause hormonal therapy
+What are the benefits of MHT?

 - reduce the number and severity of hot flashes and night sweats

 - improve symptoms of vaginal dryness and soreness

 - lower the risk of osteoporosis, because oestrogen slows bone thinning and helps increase bone thickness